-Anterior cervical decompression and fusion is generally performed to treat a herniated disc in the neck or spinal stenosis.
+Anterior cervical decompression and fusion, also known as ACDF, is generally performed to treat a herniated disc in the neck or spinal stenosis.
 This can lead to a pinched nerve or a compressed spinal cord.
 Symptoms may include pain, weakness, numbness, tingling, balance trouble, or difficulty walking among others.
-When surgery is required, an anterior approach is may be selected.
+When ACDF neurosurgery is required, an anterior approach is may be selected.

 Anterior Cervical Decompression & Fusion